Engaging Students in Design

 Build Enthusiasm

 Students need to first understand the existing physical conditions of the schoolyard before designing their forest and/or proposing planting locations.
-A short and simple worksheet is provided in Right Tree, Right Place (Common Vision and Growing Together).
-For teachers wishing to engage their students more extensively, we have suggested a few activities below that involve students in analyzing the school grounds.
-These can be done by one class or divided among multiple classes that later share their results.
+Analysis can be done by one class or divided among multiple classes that later share their results.

 Analyze and map surface temperatures.
-To understand temperatures on their school grounds and where shade is most needed, the activity How Cool Is Your Schoolyard?™ guides students in exploring surface temperatures on the school grounds using infrared thermometers.
-The activity helps students develop an understanding of the heat impact of unshaded asphalt surfaces.
+To understand temperatures on their school grounds, the heat impact of unshaded asphalt, and where shade is most needed, students can explore surface temperatures on the school grounds using infrared thermometers.

 Understand Community Needs